kmlhpk/archnotes/README.md

 visudo /etc/sudoers
 ```

-Once in `/etc/sudoers`, uncomment the line allowing wheel users to run any command and save (press insert, do stuff, press escape, `:wq`, press enter)
+Once in `/etc/sudoers`, uncomment the line allowing wheel users to run any command and save (press i, do stuff, press escape, `:wq`, press enter)

 ### Get rid of weird caching message